orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 i filter a months of salary payment that's mixed with statements which carry months, salary, and other different transaction words and characters in a payment_transaction_details column of a transaction table and also get the account_number, account_name, and employer.

+How to use DBExporter, on a server you need to input the from table name in the diaglog box.